-As of January, 2016 all courses for the Graduate ELL Licensure Program, the TELL Certificate Program, and the ELL strand of the L&L master’s degree will be offered in an 8-week format only (instead of a 16-week format).
+All courses for the Graduate ELL Licensure Program, the TELL Certificate Program, and the ELL strand of the L&L master’s degree are offered in an 8-week format only.

 This course addresses second language instruction and subject-matter instruction in English for ELL students who are in mainstream classrooms.
 The purpose of this course is to provide students with information necessary to the design of materials and instructional strategies for English language learners P-12.
 The course considers the nature of immigrants’ experiences of a new country and school context, focuses on the current issues and techniques in instruction for students who are at the beginning or intermediate stages of English language acquisition in the school context.
 This course requires field experiences in schools.

 Students will gain information about central concepts from descriptive and applied linguistics, applying these to analyze language and interaction between teachers and ELs for effective teaching.
 The major assignments for the course are two classroom observations and the planning, teaching, and evaluation of two lessons conducted with small groups of ELs.
 This course requires field experiences in schools.

 This course focuses on knowledge about how second languages are learned and on the educational basis for second language teaching and learning.
 The course links English language development to teaching and learning strategies.
 In addition to a case study and final report, students will collaborate in small groups to create online multimedia poster presentations that summarize key points and issues.
 This course requires field experiences in schools.